dodona-edu/dodona-edu.github.io/en/tested/exercise-config/README.md

 ### Java

-With the option `checkstyle_config` you can specify a Checkstyle configuration file, which will be used to configure the linter.
+The attribute `checkstyle_config` takes the path name of a Checkstyle configuration file, relative to the `evaluation` directory of the exercise.
-This file must be located inside the `evaluation` direction of the exercise.
+TESTed will use this configuration file when linting Java submissions.

-Example (Checkstyle configuration):
+Here's an example that configures a Checkstyle configuration file `java_style.xml`:

 ```json
 {